 Northern Michigan Real Estate

-In a prior survey of 25,000 households with incomes in excess of $200,000, American Demographics magazine listed a vacation home as the number one desired asset for the nation's most affluent households.
+In a prior survey of 25,000 households with incomes over $200,000, American Demographics magazine listed a vacation home as the number one desired asset for the nation's most affluent households.
 As wealth continues to concentrate, these top 10% of families will drive demand for the "best of the best."

 A study by the National Association of REALTORS® concluded that due to 'price elasticity characteristics,' world-class destinations had outpaced national average rates of appreciation by 2:1, with the only question being whether that trend will be reinstated now that the Great Recession is over.
 Affluent enthusiasts will always seek out sophisticated, diversified communities such as Northern Michigan, capable of meeting their recreational passions and quality of life criteria in a safe and politically stable environment.